TexasInstruments/edgeai-tensorlab/README.md

 <h4> Dataset Loading Script </h4>

 This allows the user to load their own dataset at a much lower time.
 We need to place the script inside the dataset directory, and name the script same as the directory name.
-An example has been provided for loading the imagenet dataset over [here](src/transformers/data/datasets), where the scripts imagenet2012.py and classes.py are used for this purpose.
+An example has been provided for loading the imagenet dataset over [here](data/datasets/imagenet2012), where the script imagenet2012.py is used for this purpose.
 After preparing the dataset, the imagenet structure should look like:

 ![](directory.png)